Overview

 By default, Sellercloud pulls fulfillable inventory from the report’s Column K “afn-fulfillable-quantity.”

 However, you may want to have the total quantity (even unfillable quantity) updated in your Sellercloud FBA warehouse.
-This is useful if you want to report the true value of inventory at FBA or are willing to sell inventory that will become available.
-If so, you can change how Sellercloud FBA warehouse inventory is updated by ajdusting the relevant client settings (navigate to Settings > Client Settings > General Client Settings):
+This is useful if you want to report the true inventory value at FBA or when you are willing to sell inventory that will become available.
+If so, you can change how Sellercloud FBA warehouse inventory is updated by adjusting the relevant Client Settings:

 For a detailed explanation of each setting, refer to the definitions below: